tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the handshake transcript, as well as tied to the server's identity by a MAC.
-If the client is authenticated by a certificate, it also signs over the handshake transcript and provides a MAC tied to both identities. {{SIGMA}} provides an overview of the analysis of this type of key exchange protocol.
+If the client is authenticated by a certificate, it also signs over the handshake transcript and provides a MAC tied to both identities. {{SIGMA}} describes of the analysis of this type of key exchange protocol.
 If fresh (EC)DHE keys are used for each connection, then the output keys are forward secret.

 The PSK and resumption-PSK modes bootstrap from a long-term shared secret into a unique per-connection short-term session key.
 This